EricStautmeister/LinkManager/README.md

 ## Description
 The LinkManager is a Python application that allows you to organize a collection of web links by categories and tags.
 Link data is organized via a LinkManager object, which is stored in JSON format.
 This application also provides a built-in interface to query data, and import/export data from/to a JSON file.
-The interface options include adding a new link, listing all existing links, categories or tags, and querying specific links by the previously mentioned categories, and exiting the applicatio.
+The interface options include adding a new link, listing all existing links, categories or tags, and querying specific links by the previously mentioned categories, and exiting the application.

 ## Getting Started
 ### Dependencies